diaoquesang/A-detailed-summarization-about-bone-suppression-in-Chest-X-rays/README.md

-# Bone suppression in Chest X-rays: A deep survey (Keep on updating)
+# Bone Suppression in Chest X-Rays: A deep Survey (Keep on updating)

 <div align="center">